 Update the Social Security Administration About Any Changes

-If you need to retire early because of your condition, consider applying for SSDI benefits first.
-You may avoid a lower retirement benefit by doing so.
+If you’re a senior citizen who needs to retire early because of your condition, consider applying for SSDI benefits first to potentially avoid getting lower retirement payments.
 Then, you can start getting Social Security benefits when you reach retirement age.

 Consider Other Types of Benefits